systelab/cpp-gtest-allure-utilities/README.md

 ### Set name, description and TMS identifier of test suite

 By default, each test suite will be named as the associated test class.
 However, this name can be adjusted with the `AllureAPI::setTestSuiteName(...)` method.
-Similarly, the `AllureAPI::setTestSuiteDescription(...)` and `AllureAPI::setTMSId(...)` method allows setting the description and the TMS identifier of the test suite respectively.
+Similarly, the `AllureAPI::setTestSuiteDescription(...)` and `AllureAPI::setTMSId(...)` methods allow setting the description and the TMS identifier of the test suite respectively.

 ```cpp
 class MyTestSuite : public testing::Test